jdproven/Proteus/README.md

 KalmanFilter:

 In short, this project is an implementation of the Extended Kalman Filter that uses a neural network as the observation function.
 The main files I developed were Game.java and Controller.java since most things that needed to be modified in other files had already been attended to in the previous assignments.
-This was, by far, the most interesting problem that I was tasked with solving during my undergraduate career both because of its practical applications (and historical use of the Kalman Filter), and because of the intensity and caliber of programming capabilites required to solve it.
+This was, by far, the most interesting problem that I was tasked with solving during my undergraduate career both because of its practical applications (and historical use of the Kalman Filter), and because of the intensity and caliber of programming capabilities required to solve it.